How to Use Watt with Multiple Repository Applications

 Git Configuration

-Update your project repository's .gitignore
+Update your main repository's .gitignore:

 # Ignore resolved applications - they come from other repos